 Quantitative research has an important role in your innovation process, but due to cost and complexity it must be used at the right time and for the right things.

-The content is pertinent to anyone who relies on research to support innovation decisions: research and insight managers, product managers, and innovation managers.
+This webinar is for anyone who relies on research to support innovation decisions: research and insight managers, product managers, and innovation managers.
 A statistics degree is NOT required!

-In any organization, getting cross-functional teams aligned on a common vision and objective can be a daunting task.
-The Voice-of-the-Customer is (by far) the most effective tool at keeping teams focused on what really matters.
-In this whitepaper, we share some best practices on how to keep customer needs front-and-center in your innovation assignments.
+Getting cross-functional teams aligned on a common vision and objective can be a daunting task.
+FEI assignments are the most effective tool at keeping teams focused on what really matters.
+Here are some best practices on keeping customer needs front & center.

-Your return on investment in B2B Voice-of-the-Customer studies is highly dependent on the ability to access and engage the target customer.
+Your return on investment in B2B Voice-of-the-Customer studies depends on the ability to access and engage the target customer.
 In this article, we provide best practices for maximizing the engagement and contributions of research participants in an online community.